 In making compensation decisions with respect to each element of compensation for our Named Executive Officers, the Compensation Committee believes that it is important to be informed as to the competitive market practices at similarly-situated public companies.
 In setting 2019 and 2020 target total direct compensation levels for our Named Executive Officers, the Compensation Committee relied in part on reports prepared by Korn Ferry in December 2018 and December 2019, respectively.
-In December 2019, Korn Ferry conducted a comprehensive assessment of our named executive officer pay program relative to a premier compensation survey which is specific to our size and industry and a peer group of 18 similarly-situated public companies focused on oncology at a similar clinical development stage, which included the following compensation.
+In December 2019, Korn Ferry conducted a comprehensive assessment of our named executive officer pay program relative to a premier compensation survey which is specific to our size and industry and a peer group of 18 similarly-situated public companies focused on oncology at a similar clinical development stage, which included the following compensation elements: (1) base salary, (2) target annual incentives (bonuses), (3) target total cash compensation, (4) long-term incentives and (5) target total direct compensation.
 In addition, Korn Ferry also provided an analysis of our pay mix and long-term incentive program relative to peer group practices.
 Korn Ferry's assessment included our Chief Executive Officer, our Vice President of Finance and our Chief Operating Officer/ Chief Scientific Officer.
 The Compensation Committee considered the competitive market pay data from both our publicly-traded peer group that was included in Korn Ferry's analysis and relevant survey data which is specific to our size and industry.
 In December 2018, Korn Ferry also conducted a comprehensive assessment of our named executive officer pay program relative to a premier compensation survey which is specific to our size and industry and market data from 14 similarly-situated biotechnology, pharmaceuticals and biopharma companies.